 When it comes to the best Samsung phone, there are a lot of different devices to choose from.
 In recent times, the launch of the Samsung Galaxy S21 range has led to both the standard model and the Samsung Galaxy S21 Ultra joining our rankings.

-There's a decent chance we'll see more change too in the future given all the phones Samsung has in store for 2021.
-We've only recently got our hands on the newly launched and more budget-friendly (for a 5G device) Samsung Galaxy A52 5G and there's also the Samsung Galaxy A72 vying for a place on our list – both affordable options with the latest mid-range specs.
+There's a decent chance we'll shake this list up in the future given all the phones Samsung has in store for 2021.
+We've only recently got our hands on the budget-friendly (for a 5G device) Samsung Galaxy A52 5G and there's also the Samsung Galaxy A72 vying for a place on our list – both affordable options with the latest mid-range specs.
 If you can't wait for those though, or you want to spend a little more on a premium Samsung device, there are plenty of other top options – namely, flagships from yesteryear – we've listed below.

 Samsung now offers an ideal handset for almost everyone and every budget.
 The range includes flagships like the Samsung Galaxy S20 Plus and Samsung Galaxy Note 20 Ultra, to cutting-edge foldable phones like the Samsung Galaxy Z Fold 2, and more affordable handsets like the Samsung Galaxy S10e that are still powerful handsets years after its release.

 You’ll find all of these and many more in our list, ranked from best to worst.
 However, don’t just buy the top-rated model, as you might find one of the others suits you better depending on your needs.
 All of these phones come highly recommended, and for each device, we’ve included an overview and specs list, so you can see at a glance what makes them shine.